 Role of Astrocytes in the Central Nervous System

-Astrocytes or astrocytic glial cells collectively form astroglia, star-shaped cells surrounding neurons in the brain and spinal cord, outnumbering neurons 50:1, and are very active in the Central Nervous System, and not, as previously through, mainly “filler” cells.
-Non neuronal cells in the nervous system are glial cells, and astrocytes constitute a subtype of this category.
-They serve to maintain, support, and repair the nervous tissue that they serve, and are responsible, in large part, for the plasticity of the nervous system.
-They also modulate synaptic transmission by making and releasing glutamate, the principle excitatory neurotrans, and their many process often envelope neural synapses.
+Astrocytes, or astrocytic glial cells, collectively form astroglia, which are star-shaped cells surrounding neurons in the brain and spinal cord.
+Astrocytes outnumber neurons 50:1 and are very active in the central nervous system, unlike previous ideology of astrocytes being “filler” cells.
+Non-neuronal cells in the nervous system are glial cells with astrocytes constituting a subtype of this category.
+They serve to maintain, support and repair the nervous tissue that they serve and are responsible for the plasticity of the nervous system.
+Astrocytes also modulate synaptic transmission by making and releasing glutamate, the principle excitatory neurotransmitter, and their many process often envelope neural synapses.
 Research suggests that astrocytes communicate with neurons through the release of transmitters, known as gliotransmitters, through a calcium ion dependent mechanism.

 Many primary astrocytes express GFAP, the intermediate filament glial fibrillary acidic protein, a characteristic trait.

 - Characterization of astrocyte cells in response to stimuli: This study developed a protocol to prepare rat astrocytes in culture and then measured their response to chemical stimuli.
 Among the stimuli tested were hydrogen peroxide exposure, resveratrol (and its ability to protect from oxidation), and endotoxin exposure.
 PlosOne Journal